Importance Weighted Expectation-Maximization for Protein Sequence Design: Background

 \subsection{Monte Carlo Expectation-Maximization}

+We will develop our method based on Monte Carlo expectation-maximization (MCEM)~\cite{bishop2006pattern}.
 A latent generative model assumes data x (e.g. a protein sequence) is generated from a latent variable z.
-A classic algorithm to learn a latent generative model is Monte Carlo expectation-maximization (MCEM).
-The optimization procedure for maximizing the log marginal likelihood is to alternate between expectation step (E-step) and maximization step (M-step) \cite{neal1998view,jordan1999introduction}.
+To learn this latent model, the optimization procedure for maximizing the log marginal likelihood is to alternate between expectation step (E-step) and maximization step (M-step).
 EM directly targets the log marginal likelihood of an observation x by involving a variational distribution $q_{\phi} (z)$:

 where $p_{\theta}(z|x)$ is the true posterior distribution and $p_{\theta}(x, z)=p_{\theta}(x|z)p_{\theta} (z)$ is the joint distribution, composed of the conditional likelihood $p_{\theta}(x|z)$ and the prior $p_{\theta}(z)$.
-In MCEM, E-step samples a set of z from $q_{\phi}(z)$ to estimate the expectation~\ref{equation_variational_em} using Monte Carlo method, and then M-step fits the model parameters $\theta$ by maximizing the Monte Carlo estimation \cite{levine2001implementations}.
-It can be proved that this process will never decease the log marginal likelihood \cite{dieng2019reweighted}.
-We will develop our method based on this MCEM framework.
+In MCEM, E-step samples a set of z from $q_{\phi}(z)$ to estimate the expectation using Monte Carlo method, and then M-step fits the model parameters $\theta$ by maximizing the Monte Carlo estimation \cite{wei1990monte}.
+It can be proved that this process will never decease the log marginal likelihood \cite{bishop2006pattern}.